Next Cohort Begins in Summer 2016

 Aquinas Institute’s D.Min. program was launched in 1993, in response to the call of the U.S. Catholic bishops in their document Fulfilled in Your Hearing for the creation of doctoral programs in preaching grounded in the Catholic tradition.
 To date, it remains the only such doctoral program in a Catholic institution.

 Since its inception, the Aquinas D.Min. in Preaching has emerged as one of the premier terminal degrees for teachers of preaching with more than 25 of our graduates and current students presently teaching preaching in seminaries, schools of theology, and ministerial formation programs.
-Eighteen books by graduates are now in publication, as well as numerous articles.
-41 of our students and 94 graduates have come to constitute a prominent national voice in the Academy of Homiletics and the Catholic Coalition on Preaching while also possessing great influence in their local dioceses, congregations, and religious communities.
+More than 20 books by graduates are now in publication, as well as numerous articles.
+Our 52 students and 103 graduates have come to constitute a prominent national voice in the Academy of Homiletics and the Catholic Association of Teachers of Homiletics while also possessing great influence in their local dioceses, congregations, and religious communities.

 The program’s success has been due largely to its unique structure designed to serve persons in full-time ministry.
 Every other year, we accept up to 25 top-notch preachers from around the United States – and even internationally – to form a cohort of learners who proceed through their studies together.
 Students complete six core classes one at a time in a well-tested model of education that blends on-line and face-to-face learning before launching into two interdisciplinary elective courses of their own choosing, and two more course to suppor the completion of a thesis project.
 The D.Min. program, like all of Aquinas degree programs, is fully accredited by the Association of Theological Schools and the Higher Learning Commission.
 Degree Program Outcomes for the D.Min. in Preaching.